Delegated Authority and Power

 Ambassadors of the Kingdom

-The Father's elect children are sent forth into the world as Christ's ambassadors to offer the Father's reconciliation of people to himself.
+The Father's elect are sent forth into the world as Christ's ambassadors to offer the Father's reconciliation of people to himself (2.Cor.
+5:17-20).
 As ambassadors of Christ, the elect are also representatives of the Father and his Family and Kingdom.
-Because the elect are ambassadors, they are authorized to speak on behalf of Christ for the Father.
-The elect are authorized to use whatever spiritual powers that are necessary for them to carry out their responsibilities as ambassadors while they proclaim the Father's offer of reconciliation through his good news message.
+Because the elect are ambassadors, they are authorized to speak on behalf of the Father and Christ.
+Some of the elect are authorized to use whatever spirit-power necessary for them to carry out their responsibilities as ambassadors while they proclaim the Father's offer of reconciliation through his good news message.

-"Go you therefore, and teach all nations, baptizing them into the name of the Father, and of the Son, and of the holy spirit: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even to the end of the age.
+"Therefore you go, and teach all nations, baptizing them into the name of the Father, and of the Son, and of the holy spirit: Teaching them to observe all the things I have commanded you: and, lo, I am with you always, even to the end of the age.
 Amen" (Matt.28:19-20 KJV Para.).

 "If you were of the world, the world would love his own: but because you are not of the world, but I [Jesus] have chosen you out of the world, therefore the world hates you" (Jn.15:19 KJV).

-Although there are obviously a number of authorizations and powers that are only given to the spiritual leaders of the elect, there are also many gifts and authorizations of spiritual powers given to others (both men and women) in the congregations of God in order to benefit the elect of God and to perform the work of the church.
+Although there are obviously a number of authorizations and powers only given to the elect's spiritual leaders, there are also many authorizations and powers given to others of the elect (both men and women) in order to benefit the Father's elect and to perform the work of the church.

 WHO IS AUTHORIZED BY JESUS CHRIST?

-Many times it is difficult to determine if a person is using spirit-power under the authority of God the Father and Jesus Christ or one of their servants, if they are using it by the authority of evil spirits, or if they have just discovered how to use it by some other method.
-The reason for this difficulty is that God the Father is the source of all physical and spiritual authority and power.
+Many times, it is difficult to determine if a person is using spirit-power under the authority of God the Father and Jesus Christ or one of their servants, if they are using it by the authority of evil spirits, or if they have just discovered how to use it by some other method.
+The reason for this difficulty is that God the Father is the source of all authority and physical and spirit-power.

 "Let every soul be subject to higher authorities, for there is no authority except from God [the Father]; but the authorities that exist have been ordained by God [the Father]" (Rom.13:1 Para.).

-Because God the Father is the source of all authority and power, power cannot be evil.
-All physical or spiritual power can be either used for constructive or destructive, righteous or unrighteous, or good or evil purposes, depending on the motivation of those who use it.
+Because God the Father is the source of all power and authority, power cannot be evil by itself.
+All physical or spirit-power can be used for either constructive or destructive, righteous or unrighteous, or good or evil purposes, depending on the motivation of those who use it.
 Therefore, the only way to determine the motivation of an individual who is using this power is to evaluate their work by comparing the end result of their work to God's word, which defines good and evil.

 Sent by Whose Authority?

-During the time of Jesus' ministry there were many who used supernatural powers to perform great works and control or influence evil spirits.
+During the time of Jesus' ministry, there were many who used supernatural power to perform great works and control or influence evil spirits.
 As the disciples went about proclaiming the Kingdom of God they became aware of an individual who was not associated with them but was casting evil spirits out of people and claiming that his authority to do this came from Jesus.
-Because the disciples believed that a person must be a part of their group and must be authorized by Jesus to do this, they forbid him to do it.
+Because the disciples believed that a person must be a part of their group and must be authorized by Jesus to do this, they forbade him to do it:

 "And John said, Teacher, we saw someone who does not follow us casting out demons in your name, and we forbid him, because he does not follow us.
 But Jesus said, do not forbid him.
 For there is no one who shall do a work of power in my name, yet be able to speak evil of me quickly.
 For who is not against us is for us" (Mk.9:38-40 Para.).

-1. Because he was saying that he was doing these things 'in the name of Jesus', he was doing these things thinking that he was authorized to do them by Jesus.
-Whether or not Jesus had actually authorized him is not recorded, although it is a possibility that Jesus did authorize him.
+- Because he was saying that he was doing these things "in the name of Jesus", he thought he was authorized to do them.
+Whether or not Jesus had actually authorized him is not recorded, although it is possible Jesus did authorize him.

-2. Jesus said this person was not against him or his disciples; therefore, we can assume that this man was not preaching things contrary to God's laws, precepts, and principles, which would disqualify him to represent Jesus and what he was teaching.
+- Jesus said this person was not against him or his disciples; therefore, we can assume that this man was not teaching things contrary to God's laws, precepts, and principles, which would disqualify him from representing Jesus and what he was teaching.

-3. Jesus did not condemn this individual; instead he told his disciples to leave him alone because he was not causing them any harm.
+- Jesus did not condemn this individual; instead, he told his disciples to leave him alone because he was not causing them any harm.
 By saying this, Jesus neither gives his approval or disapproval of this person's actions.

-Jesus Christ warned his disciples to be on guard against false teachings that would be preached in his name.
-The Bible also reveals that Satan the Devil and his ministers have counterfeited the true worship system of God with a perverted version.
-This powerful spirit-being known as the Devil or Satan, along with other evil spirits, is actively deceiving the entire world politically, philosophically, and religiously:
+Jesus Christ warned his disciples to be on guard against false teachings which would be taught in his name.
+The Bible also reveals that Satan the Devil and his ministers have counterfeited the Father's worship system with a perverted version.
+This powerful spirit-being known as the Devil or Satan, along with other evil spirits, are actively deceiving the entire world politically, philosophically, and religiously:

-Much of what people consider to be the truth of God today is the same basic lie that Satan's ministers have been teaching for centuries.
+Much of what people consider to be the Father's truth today is the same basic lie that Satan's ministers have been teaching for centuries.

 The Seven Brothers

-There is a very serious warning here to any who are not called of God and attempt to use the name of Jesus in dealing with evil spirits.
-In verses 13-16, the evil spirit recognized the authority of Jesus and Paul and knew that these seven were not authorized to have power over him.
-This is why he said he did not know them.
+This is an extremely serious warning to anyone who is not of the Father's elect, but attempts to use the name of Jesus in dealing with evil spirits.
+In verses 13-16, the evil spirit recognized the authority of Jesus and Paul and knew these seven were not authorized power over it.
+This is why it said it did not know them.

-There is no doubt that some people today perform many awesome and fantastic natural and supernatural works and claim that they are doing these works in the name of, or on the behalf of Jesus Christ; however, Jesus said that many would come in his name (appropriating his name) and would deceive many (Matt.24:4-5; Mk.13:6).
-It does not matter if a person intentionally or unintentional deceives another person, the end result is the same.
+There is no doubt that some people today perform many awesome and extraordinary natural and supernatural works and claim that they are doing these works in the name of, or on the behalf of Jesus Christ; however, Jesus said that many would come in his name (appropriating his name) and would deceive many (Matt.24:4-5; Mk.13:5-6).
+It does not matter if a person intentionally or unintentionally deceives another person, the end result is the same.

-There are many sincere people in the world who honestly believe that they are serving Christ through their efforts to preach and teach the Bible or the performance of physical and supernatural works.
-However, sincerity is not a test of righteousness or of an authorization to do a work for Christ.
+There are many sincere people who honestly believe they are serving Christ through their efforts to preach and teach the Bible or the performance of physical and supernatural works.
+However, sincerity is not a test of righteousness or of an authorization to do a work for the Father and Christ.
 Sincerity is just an indication of how dedicated a person is to what they are doing.
-If a sincere person who has not been called of God attempts to use the power of God through the name of Christ without being authorized, there are a number of things that could happen:
+If a sincere person who is not one of the elect attempts to use the Father's spirit-power through the name of Christ without being authorized, there are a number of things that could happen:

-2. An evil spirit might perform the act through his power in order to perpetrate a deception.
+- An evil spirit might perform the act through its power in order to perpetrate a deception.

-Many people today think they are doing the will of God because of physical works and manifestations of supernatural power.
-However, the scriptures clearly show that, unless a person is called by the Father, is transformed into a son of God, and keeps God's laws, precepts, and principles, they are not a child of God.
+Many people today think they are doing the Father's will because of physical works and manifestations of supernatural power.
+However, the scriptures show that, unless a person is called by the Father, is transformed into one of his earthly children, and practices his laws, precepts, and principles, they are not one of his children.